yecwang/SnowBall-CodeV.ai/README.md

 # SnowBall-CodeV.ai

-# SnowBall-CodeV.ai

 ⚠️ **Note: This project is currently under construction and not yet ready for use.**
-Contributions, feedback, and ideas are welcome as the project evolves.

 **SnowBall-CodeV.ai** is an open-source, AI-driven visual application builder framework.
 Designed for developers and enthusiasts, it provides an intuitive interface for generating and editing applications with minimal coding effort.